sharklovin/Nnamso-mkpong-cybersecurity-labs-portfolio/Lab Experience/Risk Identification, Assessment and Management.md

 ---
 - Strategy: Risk transference
-- Apllication: Purchase insurance or outsource data hosting to a secure cloud provider.
+- Application: Purchase insurance or outsource data hosting to a secure cloud provider.

 ---

-The most Appropriate and suitable strategy would be risk mitigation and transference.
+The most appropriate strategy would be risk mitigation and transference.